The Unloved Woman (play)

 The Unloved Woman (Spanish: La malquerida) is a 1913 play by the Spanish writer Jacinto Benavente.
 It has been adapted a number of times for films and television including the 1921 American silent film The Passion Flower, the 1940 Spanish film The Unloved Woman and the 1949 Mexican film The Unloved Woman.
+John Garrett Underhill translated the work into English under the title The Passion Flower.